National Parks and Access to the Countryside Act 1949

-The National Parks and Access to the Countryside Act 1949 is an Act of the Parliament of the United Kingdom which created the National Parks Commission which later became the Countryside Commission and then the Countryside Agency, which became Natural England when it merged with English Nature in 2006.
+The National Parks and Access to the Countryside Act 1949 (12, 13 & 14 Geo.
+6. c.
+97) is an Act of the Parliament of the United Kingdom which created the National Parks Commission which later became the Countryside Commission and then the Countryside Agency, which became Natural England when it merged with English Nature in 2006.
 The Act provided the framework for the creation of National Parks and Areas of Outstanding Natural Beauty in England and Wales, and also addressed public rights of way and access to open land.

+Background

 The Act was passed in 1949 with all-party support, as part of the reconstruction of the UK by the Labour government after World War II.